-Bone broth is the mecca of gut healing goodness, it’s packed with gelatin which is a natural gut healing and sealing protein.
-We’re also fans of eating the whole animal nose to tip as it’s a more of a sustainable way to eat meat with less waste.
-According to nutritionist Liv Kaplan, incorporating bone and organ meats into your diet actually means your taking in different amino acids that you would normally get from more conventional sources of protein.
+Bone broth is the mecca of gut healing goodness; it’s packed with gelatin, a natural gut healing and sealing protein.
+We’re also fans of eating the whole animal nose to tip, as it’s a more sustainable way to eat meat with less waste.
+According to nutritionist Liv Kaplan, incorporating bone and organ meats into your diet means taking in different amino acids that you would normally get from more conventional protein sources.
 That said, drinking lots of bone broth can get a little boring, so in this recipe, we’ve made it into a flavor-packed curry broth.
-Using fresh ingredients like ginger, turmeric, garlic, and chilli not only ramps up the flavor profile but is anti-inflammatory as well.
+Using fresh ingredients like ginger, turmeric, garlic, and chili not only ramps up the flavor profile but is anti-inflammatory.
 Win-win, we say!

-Ingredients: ½ red onion, sliced 500ml bone broth (chicken or beef) 250ml coconut milk 500g assorted mushrooms (enoki, shiitake, king oyster) 2 bunches bok choy, sliced in half lengthways 1 tablespoon hemp seed oil Sprinkle of hemp seeds
+Ingredients: ½ red onion, sliced 500ml bone broth (chicken or beef) 250ml coconut milk 500g assorted mushrooms (enoki, shiitake, king oyster) Two bunches bok choy, sliced in half lengthways One tablespoon hemp seed oil Sprinkle hemp seeds

-Curry paste 2 tsp coriander seed (or ground coriander) 2 tsp cumin seed (or ground cumin) 6 lemon myrtle leaves 2-4 red chillies, or to taste 1 stalk lemongrass, root and tip trimmed, then chopped 4 cm piece ginger, fresh, peeled and chopped 3 cm piece turmeric, fresh 3 cloves garlic, skins removed 2 limes, zested and juiced 6 green onions, sliced 2 tbsp coconut oil 1 tbsp coconut milk Sea salt and black pepper
+Curry paste 2 tsp coriander seed (or ground coriander) 2 tsp cumin seed (or ground cumin) Six lemon myrtle leaves 2-4 red chilies, or to taste One stalk lemongrass, root and tip trimmed, then chopped 4 cm piece ginger, fresh, peeled, and chopped 3 cm piece turmeric, fresh Three cloves garlic, skins removed Two limes, zested and juiced Six green onions, sliced 2 tbsp coconut oil 1 tbsp coconut milk Sea salt and black pepper

 Method: 1.
 Make the curry paste by placing all ingredients in a blender or food processor.
-You can also use a stick blender, just ensure the lemongrass and ginger are blended in.
+You can also use a stick blender; ensure the lemongrass and ginger blend in.
 2. Heat a spoonful of coconut oil in a medium-sized pot over medium heat, add the onions and cook for a few minutes.
-Add in half the curry paste from above, and let sizzle in the pot for a few minutes until fragrant, just be careful not to burn.
-3. Pour in the bone broth and coconut milk and bring to the boil.
+Add half the curry paste from above, and let sizzle in the pot for a few minutes until fragrant; be careful not to burn.
+3. Pour in the bone broth and coconut milk and boil.
 Reduce to a simmer and leave partially covered for 15 minutes.
 Season to taste with salt if needed.
-4. Plunge in the mushrooms and leave to continue simmering for another 10 minutes, or until the mushrooms are cooked.
-5. When just ready to serve, heat a skillet over high heat, sear the bok choy by placing them, cut side down on the hot pan until you get some nice browning.
-6. To serve, ladle broth into two bowls, top with seared bok choy, a sprinkle of hemp seeds and a drizzle of hemp seed oil.
+4. Plunge in the mushrooms and leave to continue simmering for another 10 minutes or until the mushrooms are cooked.
+5. When ready to serve, heat a skillet over high heat, sear the bok choy by placing them, and cut side down on the hot pan until you get some nice browning.
+6. To serve, ladle broth into two bowls, top with seared bok choy, a sprinkle of hemp seeds, and a drizzle of hemp seed oil.